TeaCI/msys2-docker/README.md

-# msys32-docker
+# msys2-docker

-DOCKERFILE for 32 bit msys2 on Wine Staging on Ubuntu 14.04
+DOCKERFILE for 32 bit and 64 bit Msys2 on Wine Staging on Ubuntu 14.04

-Note: Always update teaci/mingw32:testing (master branch) before update teaci/msys32 (msys32 branch)!